-Issue Objective Mitigation Measure Responsibility Compliance Notes of staff and the public. workers through the neighbouring area should be restricted wherever possible.
+Issue Objective Mitigation Measure Responsibility Compliance Notes requirements.
+The workforce should be provided with all necessary Personal Protective Equipment including earplugs.
+All affected inhabitants should be notified at least one month in advance who the appointed contractor is and provided with details about the proposed construction activities / timeline.
 Soil Ensure that storm water cannot erode the top soil stockpile.
 Construct and maintain a berm around top soil stockpiles.
 Contractor Storage Facilities Ensure that hazardous materials are stored according to legislative requirements.
 Specifically designed storage facilities need to be provided and used for hazardous materials.
-Contractor Storage Facilities Ensure that fuel stored on site does not pose a pollution and fire hazard.
-Fuels stored on site shall be bunded to 110% of the capacity of the largest container.
-Contractor Storage Facilities Ensure that fuel stored on site does not pose a pollution hazard.
-The fuel storage area must not be located less than 250m from any water resource.
+Contractor Ensure that fuel stored on site does not pose a pollution and fire hazard.
+All fuel tanks must be bunded to 120% of the capacity of the tank in order to contain any spillages that might take place Contractor The fuel storage area must not be located less than 250m from any water resource.
 Contractor Storm Water Run-off Ensure that run-off does not contribute to erosion & siltation.
 Construct and maintain berms on the site to contain storm water run-off or establish riffle beds or retention ponds, as appropriate.
-Contractor Vehicle repairs Ensure that spillages are minimised and that where these occur, that they are appropriately managed.
-Minor vehicle repairs on an appropriate work surface may only take place within the provided area in the contractors camp Contractor
+Contractor Vehicle repairs Ensure that spillages are minimised and that where these Ensure proper maintenance of all construction vehicles and equipment, and Contractor